torvalds/linux/Documentation/driver-api/thermal/power_allocator.rst

 `get_requested_power()` calculates the power requested by the device in milliwatts and stores it in @power .
 It should return 0 on success, -E* on failure.
-This is currently used by the power allocator governor to calculate how much power to give to each cooling device.
+This is currently used by the power allocator goveryesr to calculate how much power to give to each cooling device.

 2. ::